rajabishek/swift-essentials/manuscript/02_arrays.md

 print("The maximum element in the array is: \(max)")
 ```

 We can also remove the first n elements or the last n elements from the array.
-The `removeFirst(_:)` method removes the first n elements from the array, n cannot exceed array.count.
-If n is larger
-than the number of elements in the array then we get a runtime error.
-The `removeLast(_:)` method removes the last n elements from the array, n cannot exceed array.count.
-If n is larger
-than the number of elements in the array then we get a runtime error.
+The `removeFirst(_:)` method removes the first n elements from the array.
+Similarly the `removeLast(_:)` method removes the last n elements from the array.
+In both the methods n cannot exceed array.count.
+If n is larger than the number of elements in the array then we get a runtime error.
 ```swift
 var array = ["iPhone", "iPad", "Macbook Pro"] array.removeFirst(1)